hriteshMaikap/fromScratch/README.md

 # fromScratch
-A repository whrere machine learning concepts are implemented from Scratch
+A repository where machine learning concepts are implemented from scratch.
+Simple Idea behind this repository is understanding the working of various algorithms and implementing them using python